mohamed-said-ibrahem/Computer-Networks-III_Routing_Protocols/README.md

 - You need to Install { sudo apt-get install mercurial && sudo apt-get install qt5-default } (Before you can configure NetAnim)
 - To build NetAnim inside NS3 Folder Open netanim folder and then run { cd netanim && make clean && qmake NetAnim.pro && make }

-All copyrights reserved for thoses people :)
+All copyrights reserved for those people :)